 - Dysport units are measured differently than Botox units.
 The industry standard is 2.5 units of Dysport equals 1 unit of Botox.
 Pricing is less for Dysport per unit since patients require more units in a treatment area.

-Our price is $4.40 (2.5 dysport units = 1 unit botox so exact same price for efficacy) per unit for Dysport.
+Pricing with our providers is $4.40 (2.5 dysport units = 1 unit botox so exact same price for efficacy) per unit for Dysport.

 At Lux Skin Lasers, pricing is the same whether you use Dysport or Botox.
 Some of our patients prefer one to the other- it’s really a matter of preference.